lorvsso/ninety-nine-days/src/pages/blog/the-dead-sea-a-photo-diary.md

 ![null](/img/the-dead-sea-6.png)

-We couldn’t resist lathering ourselves in mud which is rich in calcium, magnesium, sodium and calcium and believed to be healing.
+We couldn’t resist lathering ourselves in mud which is rich in calcium, magnesium, sodium and calcium and believed to have healing properties.
 It cost 3JD each (~$6AUD).

 ![null](/img/the-dead-sea-7.png)